 God Loves Us

 Your Heavenly Father loves you and desires your happiness just as much as parents on earth do.
 God will use your difficulties to help you learn valuable lessons and improve.
-But because of His unending love for you and all of His children, God will always grant your requests.
+Because of His unending love for you and all of His children, God will always hear your prayers.

 What Does The Bible Say About God Answering Prayers?